danielneil/Wario/README.md

 Wario is a distributed load testing mechanism intended for determining the durability of your web server against large amounts of traffic.

 It uses the Apache HTTP server benchmarking tool (ab) under the hood.
+It will need customisations dependent upon what your load testing.

 ## Danger, Will Robinson!